The risk of flood damage or loss

-According to FEMA, floods, including inland flooding, flash floods and seasonal storms, occur in every region of the United States and 90 percent of all natural disasters in the U.S. involve some type of flooding.
+According to the Federal Emergency Management Agency (FEMA) floods—including inland flooding, flash floods and flooding from seasonal storms—occur in every region of the United States.
+In fact, 90 percent of all natural disasters in the U.S. involve some type of flooding.

-- There is a 30-day waiting period before a flood insurance policy takes effect, so don’t wait until the last minute to purchase it.
+- It requires a waiting period – There is a 30-day waiting period before a flood insurance policy takes effect, so don’t wait until the last minute to purchase it.

-- Without insurance, relief from floods primarily comes in the form of loans: If your community is declared a disaster area, no-interest or low-interest loans are usually made available by the federal government as part of the recovery effort.
-These loans are just that—loans—and must be paid back.
-Obtaining a flood insurance policy is the only way to protect yourself fully from the cost of flooding.
+Without insurance, relief from floods primarily comes in the form of loans.
+If your community is declared a disaster area, no-interest or low-interest loans are often made available by the federal government as part of the recovery effort.
+However, these loans must be paid back, which means you're still liable for the entire cost of your damages or losses.

 FloodSmart.gov (888) 379-9531